PTAAS EXCHANGE

 A risk-based approach may be the best option for a startup, but it does require a strong understanding of your specific business and technology.

 An important note when creating a risk-based cybersecurity plan is to account for the fast-changing nature of technology.
-Companies should include some form of monitoring in their plans and also incorporate regular updates.
+Companies should include some form of monitoring in their security program and incorporate regular updates.

 Compliance Requirements

-While this can be a great place to start since it is the most common, it does also have its drawbacks.
-For example, adhering to compliance requirements doesn’t mean your company is 100% secure and a breach can still occur.
+While this can be a great place to start since it is the most common, it also has drawbacks.
+For example, adhering to compliance requirements doesn’t mean your company is 100% secure, and a breach can still occur.

 Security evolves faster than compliance framework requirements.
 These are a good starting point but won’t necessarily propel companies to the required level of security.
 Therefore, understanding data security best practices should be a standard for all startups.